-It’s really pretty simple: You determine a location for folks to meet on May 23, 2017, for a mealtime conversation to discuss the ways in which we can commit to making our communities stronger and more dynamic — communities where opportunities grow, quality of life is enhanced and families thrive.
-You can offer breakfast, lunch, snack, coffee break, or dinner as you wish — your choice at any time of day.
-Feel free to serve whatever you like, too – from a catered or home-cooked meal to a potluck picnic, brown bag lunch, or coffee and donuts.
+It’s really pretty simple: You determine a location for folks to meet on November 8, 2018, for a mealtime conversation to discuss the ways in which we can commit to making our communities stronger, safer and more dynamic—communities where opportunities grow, quality of life is enhanced and families thrive.
+You can have your breakfast, lunch or dinner wherever you want and serve whatever you like—from a catered or home-cooked meal to soup-and-salad, pizza or a snack.

 How do I get started?

-2. Download an On the Table Philly host kit (found under Tool Kits) to review resources for the conversation and tips on running a successful event.
+Visit www.onthetablephl.org to register your event.
+You’ll get your own On the Table Philly host kit with tools and resources for the conversation and tips on running a successful event.

 Who do I invite?

-The invite list is up to you, but we encourage you to think about how you can network through this event to develop new friendships, partnerships and perspectives.
+The invitation list is up to you, but we encourage you to think about how you can network through this event to develop new friendships and partnerships.

-Eight-to-twelve guests per table is ideal.
-On the Table Philly is about giving everyone a chance to speak and be heard.
+Eight to twelve guests per table is ideal.
+On the Table Philly is about giving everyone a chance to speak and to be heard.